compensator-cgp/compensator-docs/docs/overview/04_staking.md

 # Staking

-Staking in Compensator is a powerful mechanism that allows COMP holders to incentivize specific vote outcomes.
-By staking COMP holdings for or against particular proposals, holders can directly influence voting behavior openly and at scale.
+Staking in Compensator allows COMP holders to incentivize vote outcomes.
+By staking COMP holdings for or against particular proposals, holders can directly influence voting behavior transparently and at scale.

 ### What is Staking?